 One of the world's greatest, truly international cities, London is also the administrative home of BLUF and a great place to visit whether you want to see the historic sites, or explore the gay scene.
-However, that said, we only have one real leather bar - The Backstreet - and it's only open at the weekends.
-If you want to see the leather side of London at it's best, plan your trip around a BLUF event, the Leather Social (first Sunday of the month), or the annual Fetish Week, organised by Recon.
+However, that said, we our only real leather bar, the Backstreet, closed for good in July 2022.
+We're presently working out where to have our London events.

 Another long established kink store, with a great range of leather, rubber and toys.
 As with Clone Zone, you'll get a discount if you show your BLUF Card, with an additional 5% on offer on the same day as BLUF London events.
 Regulation